 Concentration of Credit Risk - The District does not have a formal policy that place a limit on the amount or percent that may be invested in any one issuer.
-At June 30, 2018, the District did not have any investments subject to concentration of credit risk.
+At June 30, 2020, more than 5% of the District's Governmental Activities were an investment with Morgan Stanley and Wells Fargo Bank.